 The use of special enrollment incentives in human subject research creates an unacceptable potential for conflicts of interest that may influence the equitable selection of subjects.
-This does not refer to subject compensation or payment to Institutions or Investigators for the actual costs associated with performing the research.
+This does not refer to subject compensation or payment to Institutions or Investigators for the actual costs associated with performing the research or participating in recruitment or enrollment practices.
 Rather, this refers to the use of special incentives, bonuses or other similar forms of compensation provided to institutions or investigators as a mechanism for enrolling subjects in research, including clinical trials.
 These incentives may have an adverse effect on human subjects because they may erode the informed consent process and increase the likelihood that ineligible persons are enrolled as subjects in the research.